Incarceration in Norway: Prison population

-According to the World Prison Brief website, Norway has 2,932 people within its 58 different institutions as of 2020.
-Of those, 26% are remand prisoners or are in jail awaiting trial.
-Only about 0.1% of Norway's prisoners are juveniles, and about 6% are female.
-Approximately 26% of inmates are foreign-born.
+According to the World Prison Brief, Norway held 2,932 individuals across 58 institutions in 2020.
+Of these, 26 percent were held in remand custody, approximately 0.1 percent were juveniles, and about 6 percent were women.
+Roughly one-quarter of the incarcerated population was foreign-born.

-Norway's prisons currently operate below their official capacity of 4,092 people.
-Between the years 2000 and 2016, the prison population increased, after which it decreased again.
-As of 2000, about 2,500 people were incarcerated in Norwegian prisons.
-By 2008, this had increased to about 3,400, and in 2016, the population was 3,850.
-In 2020 this dropped to 2,932 persons.
-This corresponded to a prison population rate in 2020 of 54 per 100,000 people.
+Norwegian prisons operate below their official capacity of 4,092 people.
+The population grew between 2000 and 2016—from about 2,500 to 3,850—and then declined to 2,932 by 2020, corresponding to a rate of 54 prisoners per 100,000 residents.

 Problems

 In 2018, the United Nations Committee against Torture criticised the "high rates of prolonged isolation" of prisoners in Norway, of which it stated, "amounts to solitary confinement".
 The World Health Organization (WHO) has also criticised the fact that the rate of suicide in Norwegian prisons is one of the highest in Europe.